renpy/renpy/sphinx/source/trans_trans_python.rst

     .. method:: update()

-        This should be called when a transform property field is updated outside of the callback method, to ensure that the change takes effect.
+        This should be called when a transform property field is updated outside of the function passed as the `function` argument, to ensure that the change takes effect.

 Transitions